spectrocloud/librarium/content/docs/06-integrations/00-ubuntu.md

 8. Click the **Ubuntu Advantage/Pro** checkbox to include the Ubuntu Pro parameters in the pack configuration file.

-9. Toggle on or off to enable or disable the various Ubuntu Pro services.
+9. Toggle options on or off to enable or disable the various Ubuntu Pro services.

 10. Click the **Next layer** button to continue to the next layer.